dachev/node-cld/README.md

 Pass an HTTP "Content-Encoding" value as a hint

 ## Warning
-Once the module has been installed, the underlying C source will remain in the ```deps/cld``` folder and continue to occupy considerable space.
+Once the module has been installed, the underlying C sources will remain in the ```deps/cld``` folder and continue to occupy considerable space.
+This is because they will be required if you ever need to run `npm rebuild`.
 If you are under severe constraints you can delete this folder and reclam >100M

 ## Copyright
 Copyright 2011-2015, Blagovest Dachev.